The Victoria Inn

 Our food waste is collected by ReFood who produce green energy through anaerobic digestion.

 Look to function as a nearly paperless office.

-To encourage staff to travel to work in more eco-friendly ways i.e. car sharing or utilising the Cycle To Work Scheme.
+To encourage staff to travel to work in more eco-friendly ways (for example: utilising the Cycle To Work scheme).

 The Victoria is proud to be participating in the Green Tourism Award but we need your assistance to continue our green development.
-If you have any suggestions, observations or feedback specific to environmental issues please inform a member of reception or email: firstname.lastname@example.org
+If you have any suggestions, observations or feedback specific to environmental issues please inform a member of reception.

 The Green Tourism Award recognises places to stay and visit that are taking action to support the local area and the wider environment.
 Green Tourism is the largest sustainable certification programme of its kind to operate globally, assessing hundreds of fantastic places to stay and visit in Britain every year.